Sreenath-2001/Titanic-Machine-learning-From-Disaster/README.md

 ---

-## 📄 Overview
+##  Overview
-This beginner-friendly project is a classic from Kaggle's "Titanic - Machine Learning from Disaster" competition.
+This project is a classic from Kaggle's "Titanic - Machine Learning from Disaster" competition.
 It involves data cleaning, visualization, and predictive modeling to understand which passengers were more likely to survive the tragic sinking of the Titanic.

 ---